SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - Command
      - Usage
    * - :ref:`subscribe_service`
-     - Add a SQream DB worker to a service queue
+     - Adds a SQream DB worker to a service queue
    * - :ref:`unsubscribe_service`
-     - Remove a SQream DB worker to a service queue
+     - Removes a SQream DB worker to a service queue
    * - :ref:`show_subscribed_instances`
-     - Return a list of service queues and workers
+     - Returns a list of service queues and workers

 Access Control Commands
 ================================